 The BankBI application provides many services designed to provide CFOs with actionable insight, including:

-- Growing the balance sheet (helping you to see your product hierarchies, daily and monthly changes, year to date growth, and more).
+- Growing the balance sheet (see your product hierarchies, daily and monthly changes, year to date growth, and more)

 - Productivity analysis